flash1293/squeezed-signals/README.md

 ## 📄 License

 This project is licensed under the MIT License - see individual signal folders for specific licensing information.

----

-**🎯 Start with the metrics implementation to see the complete evolution from 84MB NDJSON to 1MB compressed storage with perfect data fidelity!**

-## �🔬 Metrics Data Generation Options